-ExpressVPN vs CyberGhost VPN for Canadian Users: Which VPN is Better in 2022?
+ExpressVPN vs CyberGhost VPN in Canada: Which VPN is Better in 2023?

-Both services qualify as the best anonymous VPNs for Canadian Users, based in super privacy-friendly nations with zero-logs policies audited by renowned auditing firms.
+Both services qualify as the best anonymous VPNs, based in super privacy-friendly nations with zero-logs policies audited by renowned auditing firms.

 On the one hand, ExpressVPN offers fast speed and handy security features.
-On the other hand, CyberGhost offers a generous money-back offer of 45 days in Canada.
+On the other hand, CyberGhost offers a generous money-back offer of 45 days.

 ExpressVPN’s dedicated router app makes your life easy by providing you convenient solution to configure the VPN on your router.
-Similarly, CyberGhost offers 7 simultaneous connections so you can cover all your devices with a single subscription plan in Canada.
+Similarly, CyberGhost offers 7 simultaneous connections so you can cover all your devices with a single subscription plan.

-So if both of these VPNs are so great, which one should you go for?
+So if both of these VPNs are so great in Canada, which one should you go for?
 To ease this decision-making process, I have conducted an in-depth analysis of the two in Canada.
 Check out this Cyberghost vs ExpressVPN comparison for more information.

 |Operating System Apps||Windows, macOS, Linux, Android, iOS, Amazon Fire TV/Firestick, some routers||Windows, macOS, Android, iOS, Linux, Fire TV|